GeekAlexis/FastMOT/README.md

 Performance is evaluated with YOLOv4 using [TrackEval](https://github.com/JonathonLuiten/TrackEval).
 Note that neither YOLOv4 nor OSNet was trained or finetuned on the MOT20 dataset, so train set results should generalize well.
 FPS results are obtained on Jetson Xavier NX.

 FastMOT has MOTA scores close to **state-of-the-art** trackers from the MOT Challenge.
+Increasing N shows small impact on MOTA.
 Tracking speed can reach up to **38 FPS** depending on the number of objects.
-Lighter models (e.g. YOLOv4-tiny) are recommended for more constrained devices like Jetson Nano.
+Lighter models (e.g. YOLOv4-tiny) are recommended for a more constrained device like Jetson Nano.
 FPS is expected to be in the range of **50 - 150** on desktop CPU/GPU.

 ## Requirements
 - CUDA >= 10